-For example, in a geographic infographic, you can represent data of the number of people migrating from one place to another much more straightforward.
+For example, in a geographic infographic, you can represent data of the number of people migrating from one place to another much more straightforwardly.
 Or in an informational infographic measuring the percentage of the presented data’s performance.

 Numbers are the best used in a timeline infographic, resume infographic, roadmap infographic, hierarchical infographic, etc. Find out some infographic tips and get inspired.

 Infographics contain several icons.
 Irrespective of whether they are small, simple, gaudy or flashy, icons can make or break your infographic.

 Thus, you must be careful while choosing icons to represent your data.